Health

 Patellar tendinitis

 The patellar tendon works with the muscles in the front of your thigh to straighten the leg.
 Inflammation of the patellar tendon, called patellar tendinitis, weakens the tendon.
-It may also cause small tears called ruptures.
+It may also cause small tears, called ruptures.

 Patellar tendinitis is most common in people who do a lot of running or jumping.
 Although more common in runners, it is sometimes referred to as "jumper's knee."
-Patellar tendinitis treatment includes limiting activities that stress the knees, wearing a knee support, applying ice and using over-the-counter nonsteroidal anti-inflammatory pain relievers, like aspirin, ibuprofen or naproxen.
+Patellar tendinitis treatment includes limiting activities that stress the knees, knee support, applying ice and using over-the-counter nonsteroidal anti-inflammatory pain relievers, like aspirin, ibuprofen or naproxen.

 Corticosteroid injections to treat patellar tendinitis have been linked to increased tendon weakness and likelihood of tendon rupture.
 These injections are typically avoided around the patellar tendon.